rebelsky/csc207c/_eboards/eboard07-1.md

 Today's lab partner is your MP partner.
 If you are not here today, Sam will assign you a partner.

+I will reserve ten minutes at the end of class today for you to make plans with your partner (e.g., meeting times).

 Notes from Tuesday's lab
 ------------------------

 ### "It looks right" vs. "I'm confident that it's right"

+The point of the horizontal composition exercise.

+Also "What should be the meaning?"

 ### Code that could be improved